bootdotdev/blog/content/golang/top-golang-interview-questions.md

 {{< cta2 >}}

-## 5. Do you have any preferences for error handling methodologies in Go?
+## 5. Do you have any preferences for error-handling methodologies in Go?

 Errors in Go are an interface type, where any type that implements the single `Error()` method can be considered an error: